PE Structural (SE) Exam Details

 The PE Structural (SE) exam is designed to test for a minimum level of competency in structural engineering.

-This exam is a 16-hour, open-book breadth and depth exam.
-Each of the sessions of the exam are four hours in length and are multiple choice in the breadth sessions and essay form in the depth sessions.
-The breadth sessions contain questions covering a range of structural engineering topics.
-The depth sessions focuses on a single area of practice, either buildings or bridges, which you will choose when registering.
+This exam is a four-part, closed-book and computer-based breadth and depth exam.
+The breadth sections (vertical and lateral) are each 6 hours long and include 55 questions (45 scored, 10 pretest) each.
+The depth sections are each 5.5 hours long and include 60 questions (40 scored, 20 pretest) each.
+The breadth sessions contain multiple-choice questions covering a range of structural engineering topics including both buildings and bridges.
+The depth sessions focus on a single area of practice, either buildings or bridges, which you will choose when registering.
+The depth portions of the exam are scenario-based.

 Interested in registering for the PE Structural (SE) exam?
 Visit NCEES to learn more.